rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 must all be inactive with regards to the outline.

-If node `C` would have to become the section's actual 1st content node, then node `B` would need to have semantics defined with regards to the declared section.
+If node `C` would have to become the section's actual 1st content node, then node `B` would need to have its semantics defined with regards to the declared section.
 That is, `B`'s semantics would have to be similar to those of node `A`.
 Because of that, the definition of an additional subtree that has similar semantics to node `A`, does not justify the additional requirements that would